 Dravets Syndrome is an exceedingly rare, catastrophic neurology disorder with seizures often difficult to control and resistant to medication.
 Treatment options are limited, and the constant care needed for someone living with this condition has an enormous impact on the carer and cared for.

-When John, 63, was diagnosed with Prostate Cancer in November 2021 and her 80-year-old Mum has a heart attack on Dec 2021 Marie became a carer to her daughter husband and mum.
+When John, 63, was diagnosed with Prostate Cancer in November 2021 and her 80-year-old Mum has a heart attack in December 2021 Marie became a carer to her daughter husband and mum.

 A keen photographer

 When she has a few hours to herself, you will find Marie with a camera in hand.
 Her photographs have been used in the local paper.
 And her other hobbies are gardening and fundraising, creating awareness of Dravets Syndrome.